 This feature is by far the most important of any you’ll consider.
-It’s going to make the most significant impact on your pet’s comfort.
+It will make the most significant impact on your pet’s comfort.
 Orthopedic foam is more of a marketing term than an actual product designation.
 The proof is whether or not it alleviates pressure and provides adequate support.
 For example, a memory foam bed may be orthopedic, but that term can also apply to latex or polyfill, depending on the design.

 The absence of flame retardants is particularly critical for cats.
 Research has suggested that long-term exposure can increase your pet’s risk of thyroid disease.
 However, that makes the placement of the bed essential to keep it from any fire hazards, such as in front of a fireplace or kerosene heater.

 Certification is one way to ensure that you’re getting a well-made bed.
-However, you’ll likely see it reflected in the price of the product.
-Other materials you may see include polyfill, microfiber, gel foam, and even recycled materials.
+However, you’ll likely see it reflected in the product’s price.
+Other materials you may see include polyfill, microfiber, gel foam, and recycled materials.
 Manufacturers often construct their beds with a base layer.
 Egg crate foam is a popular choice.
 A memory or orthopedic layer sits on top of it to provide the balance of the pressure relief.

 Adequate support is the primary benefit of choosing an orthopedic cat bed over a less expensive item.
 Its purpose is to relieve pressure on your pet’s joints to ensure a comfortable night’s sleep.
-It also speaks to the durability of the bed, especially if your kitty is on the heavy side.
-Look for well-constructed, padded sides on the product.
-However, make sure they aren’t too high that could make it difficult for your kitty to get out of it.
+It also speaks to the bed’s durability, especially if your kitty is on the heavy side.
+Look for a well-constructed design with padded sides.
+However, make sure they aren’t too high since it could make it difficult for your kitty to get out of it.

 Bear in mind that the padding will cut down on the room inside of the bed.
 We suggest checking the dimensions for both the bed and the interior space to make sure that you’re getting the correct size.
 Ideally, the bed will allow your pet to get inside with its entire body with room overhead in the case of hooded styles.
 If in doubt, measure your cat to play it safe.

 The cover material will also play a significant role in comfort.
 Softness and durability are the primary considerations.
 After all, you want it to feel comfortable to your cat.
-The second factor is a valid point if your cat still has its claws and likes to knead.
+The second factor is a valid point if your cat likes to knead.
 Some pets get quite zealous about this sleep ritual and can make short work of flimsy materials.

 Washability and Care

 We consider this feature a must-have, especially if you have a senior pet.
-It can extend the lifespan of the bed, making it a wiser investment.
+It can extend the bed’s lifespan, making it a wiser investment.
 We suggest reading the care instructions before you buy a product.
 Find out what you can and cannot machine wash.
 Some beds have removable covers that make this task easier.
-We recommend also checking on the availability and cost of replacements to get more out of your purchase.
+We recommend also checking the availability and cost of replacements to get more out of your purchase.

 Many of the products we reviewed had washable and spot-clean parts to them.
 That makes the color availability more desirable so that it doesn’t show any spots.
 Most of the beds we researched had a limited number of choices.
 We suggest getting a color that closely matches your cat’s fur to make it less noticeable.